 Preventive Measures for Pill Bugs

+now that we have covered all aspects of how to get rollie pollies out of garden which in many cases is time-consuming and labor-intensive.
 It is a lot easier to keep the pill bugs from invading your garden than it is to get rid of them after their infestation.
 Here are a few preventive measures you can take to protect your garden from these pesky pests:

 - Remove piles of grass clippings and leaf litter from around the garden regularly.